-The Board of Directors currently consists of six members, four of whom (Messrs.
-Huntz, Cassidy, Goodwin and Noonan) have been determined by the Board of Directors to be "independent" as that term is defined under the corporate governance rules of the NASDAQ Stock Market.
-In compliance with the NASDAQ corporate governance rules, the independent Directors of the Company conduct regularly scheduled meetings without the presence of non-independent directors or management.
+The Board of Directors currently consists of seven members, four of whom (Messrs.
+Huntz, Cassidy, Goodwin and Noonan) have been determined by the Board of Directors to be "independent" as that term is defined under the corporate governance rules of The Nasdaq Stock Market, Inc. In compliance with the NASDAQ corporate governance rules, the independent Directors of the Company conduct regularly scheduled meetings without the presence of non-independent directors or management.

-During 2003, the Board of Directors held four meetings.
+During the fiscal year ended December 31, 2004, the Board of Directors held eight meetings.
 All of the incumbent directors attended at least 75% of the aggregate total number of meetings of the Board of Directors and meetings of committees of the Board of Directors on which they served.
-Because we schedule our spring Board meeting in conjunction with the annual meeting of shareholders, our Directors are invited to the annual meeting of shareholders, and one Director attended our 2003 annual meeting.
+Because we schedule our spring Board meeting in conjunction with the annual meeting of shareholders, our Directors are invited to the annual meeting of shareholders, and two Directors attended our 2004 annual meeting.

-The non-employee Chairman of the Board of Directors receives an annual retainer of \$150,000, payable on the first of each quarter.
-Non-employee members of the Board of Directors receive an annual retainer of \$35,000 payable on the first of each quarter.
-All non-employee members of the Board of Directors received \$1,500 for each board meeting attended in 2003 and \$1,500 for each committee meeting held independently of a board meeting.
-In 2003, the Company granted stock options to purchase 20,000 shares of Common Stock to each non-employee director, except that Mr. Dabbiere, who served the Company as a non-employee Chairman of the Board from January 1, 2003 until April 24, 2003, was granted stock options to purchase 10,000 shares of Common Stock.
-Going forward, each non-employee director is entitled to a grant of stock options to purchase 5,000 shares of Common Stock at the beginning of each quarter during which he serves as a director.
+The non-employee Chairman of the Board of Directors receives an annual retainer of \$150,000, payable on the first business day of each quarter.
+Non-employee members of the Board of Directors receive an annual retainer of \$35,000 payable on the first business day of each quarter.
+All non-employee members of the Board of Directors received \$1,500 for each board meeting attended in 2004 and \$1,500 for each committee meeting held independently of a board meeting.
+In 2004, we granted to each non-employee director stock options to purchase 5,000 shares of Common Stock at the beginning of each quarter during which they served as a director.
 All of these options have an exercise price equal to the fair market value of the Common Stock on the date of grant, are exercisable immediately and have a term of ten years.
-In addition, the Company granted a one time grant of \$50,000 of restricted stock to the non-executive Chairman and a one time grant of \$30,000 of restricted stock to each other non-employee director, each vesting in equal installments over the remainder of the director's present elected term.
 Any non-employee director who joins the Board of Directors in the future will be entitled to a one time grant of \$30,000 of restricted stock, vesting in equal installments over the remainder of the director's initial elected term.

 The Board of Directors has established three permanent committees that have certain responsibilities for our governance and management.
-Three of these committees were in place in 2003 and include the Audit Committee, the Compensation Committee and the Nomination and Governance Committee (the "Nominating Committee").
-Prior to forming the Nominating Committee, we had no standing nominating or other committee performing similar functions, and the Board of Directors as a whole acted as a nominating committee to select nominees for election as directors.
-Charters for the Audit Committee and Nominating Committee can be found on our web site at www.manh.com.
+Three of these committees were in place in 2004 and include the Audit Committee, the Compensation Committee and the Nomination and Governance Committee.
+Prior to forming the Nomination and Governance Committee, we had no standing nominating or other committee performing similar functions, and the Board of Directors as a whole acted as a nominating committee to select nominees for election as directors.
+Charters for the Audit Committee, Compensation Committee and Nomination and Governance Committee can be found in the Investor Relations section of our web site at www.manh.com.